koch-tobias/master-thesis/README.md

 This file executes the following steps:
 - **Data Preparation**: Keep only the vehicle parts from the relevant modules.
 All parent folders and not needed modules are removed.
 - **Feature Selection**: Keep only the features defined as relevant in the config file, which should be used for training the models.
-- **Add label columns**: Add and initialize the label columns. ("Relevant fuer Messung" with "Nein" and "Einheitsname" with "Dummy")
+- **Add Label Columns**: Add and initialize the label columns. ("Relevant fuer Messung" with "Nein" and "Einheitsname" with "Dummy")
 - **Prelabeling**: Use the trained models to identify the relevant car parts and classify a uniform name ("Einheitsname") for each relevant car part.

 After these steps, the prelabeled datasets are stored in the folder "pre_labeled".